Father/Son Weekend is the time where boys (and dads!) can be boys!

-Traditional Father/Son Weekend Camp.
-Perfect for fathers with sons in grades K – 10.
-Partnering with families to help boys develop into strong, healthy men is the mission of Falling Creek.
+Partnering with families to help boys develop into strong, healthy men is one mission of Falling Creek.
 A critical part of this journey is the relationship a son has with his father.
+A Father/Son Weekend is the perfect time for dads and sons in kindergarten through high school to spend quality time together.

 The program is designed to promote the special relationship between a father and son through challenging, adventurous new activities, and the shared memories that are sure to last a lifetime.